-- 20. The Council supports the development of a compensatory mitigation fund for damages that occur to the marine environment and fish habitat as well as damages or losses to fishing vessels or their gear, or reductions in operations/revenues, resulting from wind activities. - 21.
-The Council supports the creation of a fisheries development and research fund related to ecosystem changes associated with wind farm development, for example to facilitate development of new fisheries or fishing techniques or enhance existing fisheries. - 21.22.
+- 26. The Council supports the development of a compensatory mitigation fund for damages that occur to the marine environment and fish habitat as well as damages or losses to fishing vessels or their gear, or reductions in operations/revenues, resulting from wind activities. - 27.
+The Council supports the creation of a fisheries development and research fund related to ecosystem changes associated with offshore wind energy development, for example to facilitate development of new fisheries or fishing techniques or enhance existing fisheries. - 28.
 Federal and state-operated fishery independent monitoring surveys are critically important for stock assessments and setting fishery catch limits.
-Impacts to these surveys should be identified and mitigated should be avoided whenever possible and minimized and mitigated where avoidance is not possible.
+Impacts to these surveys should be avoided whenever possible and minimized and mitigated where avoidance is not possible.